bajajayushi18-lgtm/Create-AI-Agents-using-Microsoft-Foundry-AI-Toolkit-and-Github-Copilot/lab/instructions/01_Get_Started.md

     ![Open in VS Code](../../img/open_in_vscode.png)

+> [!NOTE]
+> You'll be prompted with a popup to authorize the VS Code Desktop app accessing public and private networks.
+Click **Allow** to proceed.

 ## Login to Azure

 In the GitHub Codespace, you should be able to see two Visual Studio Code extensions already installed: